ivoba/audiomoth-visualizer/readme.md

 - tests: https://dev.to/shadowtime2000/testing-command-line-tools-47bk
 - https://engineering.britebill.com/2018/10/30/end-to-end-testing-cli-apps-jest.html
 - print percentage of detection
+- create a clean task to delete all files with no detection
 - scroll to top link on bottom
 - paging?
 - chunking for too many files